apache/fluo-uno/README.md

 eval "$(./bin/uno env)"             # Bash-specific command that sets up current shell
 ```

+Accumulo is now ready to use.
+Verify your installation by checking the [Accumulo Monitor](http://localhost:9995/)
-For a more complete understanding of Uno, please continue reading.
+and [Hadoop NameNode](http://localhost:50070/) status pages.
+For a more complete understanding of Uno,
+please continue reading.

 ## Installation